Kevin Kiely

-Kevin Kiely is an Irish politician and former Mayor of Limerick from 2009–10.
+Kevin Kiely is an Irish politician and former Mayor of Limerick from 2009 to 2010.
 He was made a Peace Commissioner in 1983 by the then Fine Gael Minister for Justice, Michael Noonan.
-He is a member of Fine Gael.
+He was a member of Fine Gael.

 Career in politics

 He was first elected to Limerick City Council in 1985.
 He was re-elected to the council in June 2009.
 He is a member of the Governing Authority of the University of Limerick.
 He is Chairman of Limerick City Council Joint Policing and a former Chairman of Limerick City Council Future Planning.
 He is married with two children.
 In November 2009, he called for unemployed European Union nationals to be deported from Ireland.
 His views led to a debate over racism.
 This was part of a broader controversy surrounding racist comments from Fine Gael members in Limerick.

 In March 2010, he called for a change to the law which bans selling alcohol on Good Friday and Christmas Day, at a time when a rugby match was due to take place in Limerick city.
 Shortly before leaving office in June 2010, he again was the subject of national news when he called for the re-introduction of capital punishment.